eniklas/gamatrix/README.md

 ## Configuration

 A YAML file provides the runtime configuration; by default, this is `config.yaml` in the same directory as the script, but this can be overridden with the `-c` option.
 See the annotated [sample file](config-sample.yaml) or the [Windows flavour of this file](config-sample-windows.yaml) for an explanation of the format.

+### IGDB

+[IGDB](https://www.igdb.com) will be used to pull multiplayer info if you have the needed credentials.
+See [this page](https://api-docs.igdb.com/#account-creation) for instructions on getting a client ID and secret, and put these in your config file as `igdb_client_id` and `igdb_client_secret`.
+Once this is set up, IGDB will be checked for all titles the first time they're processed, and if available, will categorize the title as multiplayer or single player, and set the maximum players.
+Note that this takes about a second per title, so the first time you use it, it can take a long time.
+The data is saved to disk in a cache file, which is read each time gamatrix-gog is launched, so once the cache is populated it's quite fast.

+gamatrix-gog respects the IGDB rate limit and auto-renews your access token, so once you set your ID and secret in your config you should be good to go.

 ## Running in Docker